rpy2/rpy2/doc/source/rinterface.rst

   Instance of class S4.
 Represented by :class:`rpy2.rinterface.SexpS4`.

-Types you should not meet
+Types one should not meet
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 :const:`PROMSXP`